eove/orca/docs/story/offline-hardware.md

 "Sounds good to me."
 Vernes said.

-One our later, Jules was at work, signing the new Intermediate CA. The next day, production started again.
-6 mounth later, everything was back on tracks.
+One hour later, Jules was at work, signing the new Intermediate CA. The next day, production started again.
+6 months later, everything was back on tracks.